JayDoesPHP/jaydoesphp/README.md

 ## **Hi there! 👋**

 I'm **Jay**, a web developer who enjoys building websites anytime — even late at night 😅.
-I like learning new tools, writing clean code, and solving problems with tech.
+I like learning new tools, writing clean code, creating videos and solving problems.

 > Here's a quick look at the tools I use and the ones I'm currently learning 🚀